Welsh Revenue Authority

 - people who have ticked “prefer not to say” for their protected characteristics: very few individuals chose this option during recruitment, which is positive as it suggests that people trust us to hold and act appropriately with their data

 Our Board is made up of a Chair, the Chief Executive, 5 Non-Executive Directors, 2 Executive Directors and a Staff Elected Member, who is an employee appointed to the Board through a staff ballot.
 The Staff Elected Member is a full member of the Board in their own right, sharing their individual experience and views, and can be of any grade.
-We currently have a vacancy for one Non-Executive Director.
+We had a vacancy for one Non-Executive Director during 2020 to 2021, which is now filled.

-Our Board currently has 9 members, meaning that most diversity data cannot be published.
-One area we think is appropriate to share is the gender breakdown of our Board (as of 31 March 2020):
+Our Board had 9 members during this time, meaning that most diversity data cannot be published.
+One area we think is appropriate to share is the gender breakdown of our Board (as of 31 March 2021):

 We record on our internal HR System how many people have completed training and are able to compare that to their diversity characteristics.
 At the time of writing, this is not an area for concern.
 But this is something we’ll continue to monitor.